vruusmann/blog/_posts/2019-12-25-converting_sklearn_gridsearchcv_pipeline_pmml.md

 sklearn2pmml(pipeline, "GridSearchAudit.pmml")
 ```

-Both `GridSearchCV` and `RandomizedSearchCV` meta-estimator classes split the original dataset into training and validation subsets.
+Both `GridSearchCV` and `RandomizedSearchCV` meta-estimators split the original dataset into training and validation subsets.
 As a result, the fit method of the tuneable estimator is exposed to less data records than the fit methods of all the other estimators in the pipeline.
 For example, in the above Python code, the `LogisticRegression.fit(X, y)` method is called with roughly 80% of data records (the training subset of the original dataset), whereas `LabelBinarizer.fit(X)` and `StandardScaler.fit(X)` methods are called with 100% of data records (full original dataset).
 Data scientists may want to compensate for this effect, especially when working with smaller and more heterogeneous datasets.